 One significant roadblock is exercise selection.
-With so many muscles to account for and numerous exercises to choose from, finding the right combination of movements can be challenging.
+Finding the right combination of movements can be challenging with so many muscles to account for and numerous exercises to choose from.
 To that end, we’ve put together this post to answer the question:

 “What are the five best exercises for the back?”

 Though it may seem simple enough, the back comprises over ten muscles.
 The ones we focus on with our training are:

 - Rhomboid major & minor

 We must carefully pick our exercises and avoid making too many similar movement patterns while disregarding the rest.